How to Prepare for a Coding Interview in 2026: Roadmap, Study Plan & Checklist

 - Learn to recognize problem patterns (two pointers, sliding window, DP, backtracking)

-- Solve 75–100 medium problems across all pattern categories
+- Solve 75–150 easy and medium problems across all pattern categories

 - Begin timed practice (45 minutes per problem)